3DCoded/Happy-Hare/Espooler-Support.md

 # ███████╗███████║██║     ╚██████╔╝╚██████╔╝███████╗███████╗██║  ██║
 # ╚══════╝╚══════╝╚═╝      ╚═════╝  ╚═════╝ ╚══════╝╚══════╝╚═╝  ╚═╝
 #
-# If your MMU has a dc motor (ofter N20) controlled respooler/assist then how it operates can be controlled with these
+# If your MMU has a dc motor (often N20) controlled respooler/assist then how it operates can be controlled with these
 # settings.
 Typically the espooler will be controlled with PWM signal.
 This will be at the maximum at speeds equal or
 # above 'espooler.max_stepper_speed'.
 The PWM signal will scale downwards towards 0 for slower speeds.
 The falloff being
 # controlled by the 'espooler_speed_exponent' setting according to this formula and allows for non-linear characteristics